Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ## Share files from another file system

-You can share single or multiple files from a different file system into the Mobile Workspace.
+You can share single or multiple files from a different file system with the Mobile Workspace.

 1. On your mobile device, select the files you want to share with the Mobile Workspace.
     <!-- I will add Lilian's or Lovekesh's instructions. -->
     Open Google Drive, for example.

-2. Press share and select Workspace.
+2. Press the share icon within the different file system and select Workspace.

-3. Select the location to share the files into the Mobile Workspace and then click **Upload**.
+3. Select the location in the Mobile Workspace to share and store your files, and then click **Upload**.

     This will upload files to the Personal files area.
-If you want to upload to a specific folder, create a new folder first and upload from inside that folder.
+If you want to upload to a specific folder, create a new folder first and then upload from inside that folder.
+Files can also be shared this way using the gallery with the Mobile Workspace.

-4. Open Mobile Workspace to view your files.
+ You can open the Mobile Workspace to view your files.

-* On the **Recent Files** view, a banner displays the sync progress for all files as a percentage complete.
-* Clicking on the sync status banner opens a Transfers screen with all the files selected to be shared with the Mobile Workspace.
+ * On the Recent Files view, a banner displays the sync progress for all files as a percentage complete.
+Pressing the sync status banner opens a Transfers view with all the files selected to be shared with the Mobile Workspace.
-* The Transfers page has a **Sync All** button at the bottom, to force the files to upload. **Sync All** is useful to complete the transfer when files were shared without an internet connection or if the internet connection is lost.
+ * On the Transfers view, use the **Sync All** button to force the files to upload.
+This is used to complete the transfer when files were shared without an internet connection or if the internet connection is lost.
-* Files can also be shared this way using the gallery into the Mobile Workspace.